Help Centre

 Find out more about who is eligible for the IFHP and the services available to them.

-Note: Your coverage can be cancelled without notice if your immigration status changes.
+Note: Your coverage can be cancelled or changed without notice if your immigration status changes.

 I am covered under the Interim Federal Health Program.
 Why did my health care provider ask me to sign a form after I was treated?